 TIP - By default the software automatically gives in/out and left/right directions from the Target perspective in a robotic survey, and from the Instrument perspective when connected to a servo instrument using a face plate or cable.
 To change this, change the settings in the Servo/Robotic group box.
-For more information, see Servo/Robotic, page 279.
+For more information, see Servo/Robotic, page 318.

 - Use the Distance tolerance field to specify the allowable error in distance.
 If the target is within this distance from the point, the software indicates that the distance is correct. - Use the Angle tolerance field to specify the allowable error in angle.
 If the conventional instrument is turned away from the point by less than this angle, the software indicates that the angle is correct. - Use the Grade field to display the grade of a slope as an angle, percent, or ratio.
 The ratio can be displayed as Rise:Run or Run:Rise.
-See Grade, page 98.

-In the Deltas group, review the deltas shown for the current stakeout item.
+See Grade, page 106. - In the Deltas group, review the deltas shown for the current stakeout item.
 To change the deltas shown, tap Edit.

 Deltas are the information fields shown during navigation that indicate the direction and distance you need to travel to the item you want to stake out.
-See Stakeout navigation deltas, page 609.
+See Stakeout navigation deltas, page 683.

-To display the cut or fill relative to a surface during stakeout, enable the Cut/Fill to surface switch.
+- To display the cut or fill relative to a surface during stakeout, enable the Cut/Fill to surface switch. - a.
 In the Surface field, select the surface file from the current project folder.
-If required, in the Offset to surface field, specify an offset to the surface.
-Tap 🛌 to select whether the offset is to be applied vertical or perpendicular to the surface.
+Only surface files that are set to visible or selectable in the Layer manager are listed.